jaredly/demobox/Readme.md

 [![demo page](./demo.png)](demo.html)

 ## Configuration

+These go in the yaml frontmatter (similar to jekyll) at the top of the markdown file.

 - **title:** the title of the page (default: Demo Page)
 - **subtitle:** the subtitle (default: none)